UniForce™ hydraulic down-pressure system

 In-cab Adjustment for Hydraulic Down-Force

 Want to change pressure on-the-go?
 For example, lightening the pressure in soft areas on each pass, or cranking it up in hard areas.
-Our in-cab manual control switch works great for the OEM rockshaft downforce on JD 50/60/90 drills & 2510H applicators, as well as Exapta’s UniForce down-pressure system.
+Our in-cab manual control switch works great for the OEM rockshaft downforce on JD 50/60/90/Pro drills, as well as Exapta’s UniForce down-pressure system.
 The switch activates a motorized control valve that simply screws into the valve block in place of the knob.

 *Not available for John Deere 5-section air drills